ChrisNeedham200/loadimpact-docs/jekyll/_v3/user-scenarios-scripting-examples/http-headers.md

 ---
 layout: classic-docs
 title: Reading and setting HTTP headers
-description: How to Set and read HTTP headers in Load Impact
+description: How to Set and read HTTP headers in LoadImpact
 categories: [user-scenario-scripting-examples]
 order: 4
 redirect_from: /knowledgebase/articles/835719-http-headers